 Avoidance by Internet?

-Maybe, if you have cable connection to the Internet, you'd escape. ... but... gee--guess what?
-Yep--that big bad old monopolistic telephone giant now also has its tentacles into cable systems as well.
+Maybe, if you have cable connection to the Internet, you'd escape.
+No, not really!
+That big bad old monopolistic telephone giant now also has its tentacles into cable systems as well.

-Ha!
 Anyone interested in buying a bridge?
 I have several in my inventory.
-Right!
-And the so-called truth-in-advertising laws are another group routinely ignored, circumvented and scoffed at.
+Sure I do!

 When you sign up for telephone service, you are quoted a per-month cost for the services you have chosen.
 Unfortunately, that is not the whole story.
 They very carefully omit telling you about all of the assorted surcharges, taxes and fees that will be added on to those charges, also monthly.